-Shah rukh Khan is often ridiculed for his so called one dimensional acting.
+Shah Rukh Khan is often ridiculed for his so-called one-dimensional acting.
 It’s refreshing to see him flexing his acting muscles after a really long time.
 His doppelgänger avatar towers over his superstar persona.
-As Gaurav Channa, he takes his acting chops to a superlative degree.
+As Gaurav Chandna, he takes his acting chops to a superlative degree.
 He’s both adorable and heinous as Gaurav.
-Not that he doesn’t dazzle as Aryan the superstar, he brings genuine authenticity to his character as an obnoxious, self obsessed super star.
-This is probably SRK’s best work in recent times and nobody other than him, could have pulled this mean feat.
+Not that he doesn’t dazzle as Aryan the superstar, but he brings genuine authenticity to his character as an obnoxious, self-obsessed superstar.
+This is probably SRK’s best work in recent times and nobody other than him could have pulled this mean feat.

-The best thing about this movie is Gaurav Channa.
+The best thing about this movie is Gaurav Chandna.
 He eats, sleeps, talks and breathes his idol.
-The prosthetics do an amazing job on the aging star, as the doppelgänger looks part SRK and part a common man.
+The prosthetics do an amazing job on the ageing star, as the doppelgänger looks part SRK and part a common man.
 As Gaurav, the mannerisms, the giggle, the awkwardness to meet his start for the first time, everything is so wonderfully done by SRK that you automatically start rooting for him.
-The delhi lingo is surreal to the ears and Gaurav plays his part with élan.
+The Delhi lingo sounds surreal to the ears and Gaurav plays his part with élan.
 A tip of the hat to SRK 2.0 for his amazing performance as Gaurav.
 Rest of the cast is effective with Deepika Amin and Yogendra Tiku playing Gaurav’s parents and Supriya Pilgaonkar debuting as Gaurav’s neighbour.
 The movie is a tad longer than usual and probably some sharp editing could have done wonders to this tale of a man and his fan.
 Nevertheless, the movie ends on a poignant note where the star ponders asking himself the most defiant question…

 Does the man maketh the fan or the fan maketh the man ???